Henry L. Stimson: Later life

 Stimson officially announced his retirement on September 21, 1945.
 Afterwards, he wrote his memoirs with the aid of McGeorge Bundy.
 On Active Service in Peace and War was published by Harper in 1948 to critical acclaim.
 It is often cited by historians, as are the 170,000 typed pages of candid diaries that Stimson dictated at the end of every day.
 The diary is now in the Yale University Library; parts have been published in microfilm.

 Two months after leaving office, in November 1945, Stimson suffered a heart attack from which he recovered, although he suffered a speech impediment.
-In the summer of 1950, Stimson fell and broke his leg and was confined to a wheelchair.
+In the summer of 1950, Stimson fell and broke his leg.
 On October 20, one month after his 83rd birthday, he succumbed to complications from a second heart attack.
 Stimson died at his estate Highhold in Huntington, New York.
 He is buried in the adjacent town of Laurel Hollow, in the cemetery of St. John's Church.
 He was the last surviving member of William Howard Taft's cabinet.